-If you’re planning on flipping houses for profit, you’ll likely have to make significant repairs and renovations to the home.
+If you’re planning on flipping houses for profit, you’ll likely have to make significant repairs and renovations to the home you intend to flip.
 To do so, you’ll probably need a rehab loan to pay for the property and its repairs so you can sell it.
 There are three main types of rehab loans for investors you should know about.

 What is a Rehab Loan?